PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 Then, once you've collected data with your test, you can use these metrics to analyze if your test was a success or not.

-### 3. Tests as small of a change as *reasonably* possible
+### 3. Testing as small of a change as *reasonably* possible

 Ideally, an A/B test should change one thing at a time.
 This ensures that any change in user behavior can be attributed to what was changed.
 If there are multiple changes, it's difficult to determine which one caused the change in behavior.

 The caveat here is that too small of change can slow your team down.
-Since running A/B tests take time, if you're constantly testing small changes, it may take long to ship large, meaningful changes.
+Since running A/B tests take time, if you're constantly testing small changes, it will take longer to ship large, meaningful changes.

 A good rule of thumb to know if your change is too small is if it's unlikely to impact user behavior significantly.
 To help inform this decision, you can use qualitative data from user research or quantitative data from existing logging or previous A/B tests.